 Got a simple static site?
 Set

-master as a Repository Base Preview, and all new Preview builds will start from that
+main as a Repository Base Preview, and all new Preview builds will start from that

-master Base Preview.
+main Base Preview.
 This is a fast and easy way to test new content, configuration changes, styling changes and other tweaks.
 This is also the fastest way to take advantage of Tugboat’s Visual Diffs to keep tabs on any visual regressions in your site.

 You can set more than one Repository Base Preview, so if you’ve got something like

-master and an
+main and an

 example-branch with different styling, you can easily see how code changes affect both Base Previews.
 Any new pull request created within a repository that has Repository Base Previews triggers a Preview build starting from those Repository Base Previews.